- The New York Philharmonic was founded in 1842.

 concert a milestone unmatched by any other orchestra in the world.

-Orchestra ever to perform live on the Grammy awards, one of the most-watched
+- In 2003, the New York Philharmonic made history as the first orchestra ever to perform live on the Grammy Awards, one of the most-watched television events worldwide.